the schools

 The Municipality of Huambo, capital of the Huambo Province, was one of the cities most affected during the war, especially during the post-electoral conflict, forcing its populations to take refuge in the Provinces of Huila, Namibe, Benguela, and Luanda.
 With the onset of peace, many decided to return to their homes, however they found the city and infrastructure destroyed.

-RISE will build a 10-classroom school, including furnishings, a multipurpose field, bathrooms, and a wall around the perimeter.
-The Dango neighborhood is located on the outskirts of the western part of the city, and will begin to address the needs of over 700 children, giving them access to education.
-A ceremony with government and Ministry of Education officials, BP Angola, RISE Angola, community leaders, parents, and students marked the beginning of the process with excitement and gratitude.
+The Dango neighborhood is located on the outskirts of the western part of the city.
+Azule Energy partnered with RISE to build a school there to begin to address the needs of over 700 children, giving them access to education.
+It is part of an initiative focused on promoting access to education, contributing to improving the quality of teaching by providing critical school infrastructure, and reducing the illiteracy and school drop-out rates in Huambo province.
+A ceremony with government and Ministry of Education officials, Azule Energy, RISE Angola, community leaders, parents, and students marked the beginning of the process with excitement and gratitude.
+RISE implemented the project to build the 10-classroom school, including furnishings, a multipurpose field, bathrooms, and a wall around the perimeter.

 The Municipality of Lubango is the largest population center in the southern region of Angola, located in the Huila Province, the second most populous province in the country after Luanda.
 Despite the recognized efforts of the government in solving the numerous problems that the province faces in the social sector, particularly in the areas of education and health, and partners are needed, acting together to minimize them.
-BP Angola and RISE will build a 10-classroom school, administrative area, 20 bathrooms, and multipurpose field.
+Azule Energy and RISE partnered to build a 10-classroom school, administrative area, 20 bathrooms, and multipurpose field.
+The project was completed, and the school was dedicated on April 26th, with celebration, joy, and gratitude.

 Bairro Novo is a settlement on the outskirts of the town of Cubal, in the Benguela Province – over 1,000 children had no opportunity for education.
 The goal was to build a 10-classroom school, to give these kids the chance to go to school for the first time.
 As an agricultural area, most live by means of subsistence farming or selling goods on the street.
 Enduring years of war and hardship, the community lives in desperate poverty, and has suffered without access to basic services that everyone deserves.
 Yet they have advocated for their children’s education and found ways to survive through difficult circumstances and a harsh economy.